 Why did we create a new therapy instead of using a type of pyschotherapy that already exists?

-For one reason: psychotherapy has a poor success rate.
+For one reason: we wanted a better success rate than psychotherapy.
 Allow me to explain.

 We were a group of therapists and patients determined to find therapies that can really help.
 So we looked at every type of emotional therapy on earth.
 Whenever published evidence showed that something didn’t work, we rejected it – no matter what it was!

 We were shocked to discover that according to the research published in psychology journals, most talk-therapies do not work after a short time or do not work at all.

 The evidence was overwhelming.
 Over 800 studies have been published over the past 60 years that confirm these facts; they involve tens of thousands of patients from all over the globe.
 Further, these facts are well-known among the scientific community, they are not secrets.

 In our minds, psychotherapy was destroyed.
 Before we learned these facts, we believed that psychotherapy was “the answer”.
 Now we know that while many of its theories may be right, it is very bad at truly healing people.

 These facts explain why many people are “stuck” in therapy for years and years without getting better – even after fully understanding the origins of their problems, and after hundreds of talk-therapy sessions!
 While psychology does have lots of interesting theories, it struggles to help people change – no matter how sincere an individual therapist might be.